icopy-site/awesome/docs/awesome/urban-and-regional-planning-resources.md

 - [Adobe Creative Suite](https://www.adobe.com/creativecloud.html) - Adobe's collection of 20+ desktop and mobile apps and services for photography, design, video, web, UX, and more.
 Popular products include Photoshop, Adobe Illustrator, and others.
 - [GIMP](https://www.gimp.org/) - GIMP is an open cross-platform image editor available for GNU/Linux, macOS, Windows and more operating systems.
 - [Inkscape](https://inkscape.org/) - Inkscape is vector-based, open graphic manipulation tool often used as a counterpart to GIMP.
+- [TestFit](https://testfit.io/) - TestFit features algorithms and co-creation tools help developers, architects, urban planners and more to solve hotel, parking or multifamily building site plans in seconds.
+- [Delve](https://www.sidewalklabs.com/products/delve) - Delve uses generative design and AI to reveal the very best options for your project priorities and site design metrics.

 ### Urban Planning Tools and Platforms
 - [ArcGIS Urban](https://www.esri.com/en-us/arcgis/products/arcgis-urban/overview) - ArcGIS Urban enables planners and design professionals to publish living plans and collaborate across teams with a web-based 3D application that supports scenario planning and impact assessment.